allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Let’s assume the following terms so we don’t get confused:

 - *topic* – a Hermes topic,
-- *consumer* – Hermes Consumer instance handling a particular subscription,
+- *consumer* – a Hermes Consumer instance handling a particular subscription,
-- *subscriber* – an instance of the service interested in receiving messages from a Hermes topic.
+- *subscriber* – an instance of a service interested in receiving messages from a Hermes topic.

 ### Hermes consumers work distribution